 MDP benefited from the well-established sampling framework of the Pesticide Data Program (PDP), a program administered by MPO since 1991.
 States that were already providing sampling services for PDP also began collecting samples for MDP in 2001 and continue, to date, through annual cooperative agreements with AMS.
+All sample collectors receive training and are provided with factsheets on the commodities they collect.
+The information in each factsheet includes acceptable and unacceptable products, availability, sample size, and instructions for data entry, packaging, and shipping.
+Additional information is provided on specific requirements for packaging samples that are sensitive to ethylene.

-The sampling of commodities is conducted at distribution centers and terminal (wholesale) markets from which food commodities are released to supermarkets and grocery stores, including domestic and imported commodities (refer to Table 1 and Figure 3 for sample origin information).
-Samples are collected on a yearround basis and typically over at least two growing seasons to accommodate differences in growing conditions.
+The sampling of commodities is conducted at distribution centers and terminal (wholesale) markets from which food commodities are released to supermarkets and grocery stores, and include domestic and imported commodities (refer to Table 1 and Figure 3 for sample origin information).
+Samples are collected on a year-round basis and typically over at least two growing seasons to accommodate differences in growing conditions.
 Sampling is apportioned according to population of the participating State.
 That is, the higher the population of the State, the greater the number of samples taken.
-The monthly population-based collection numbers are as follows: California, 14; Colorado, 2; Florida, 7; Maryland, 4; Michigan, 6; Minnesota, 2; New York, 9; Ohio, 6; Texas, 8; Washington, 4; and Wisconsin, 2.
-This schedule results in a monthly target of 64 samples per commodity.
-Each site sample consists of three sub-samples taken from the same lot in each facility (each sub-sample is treated as a separate laboratory sample).
-The total number of sub-samples collected every month for each commodity is 192.
+The monthly population-based collection numbers are as follows: California, 14; Colorado, 2; 7; Maryland, 4; Michigan, Florida, 6: Minnesota, 2; New York, 9; Ohio, 6; Texas, 8; Washington, 4; and Wisconsin, 2.
+This schedule results in a monthly target of 64 sites sampled per commodity.
+At each site, 3 samples are collected from the same lot in each facility for a total of 192 samples collected every month for each commodity.